 Those are some of the questions that RCC can help you with.

 Navigate to your project directory in the terminal or the command prompt.
-Initialize the software robot directory:
+Create a new robot:

 This command will make a new

-my-robot directory and initialize the recommended file structure for the robot, with an example task.
+my-robot directory and initialize the recommended file structure for the robot, with an example task based on the template you chose.

 Navigate to the robot directory: